Piaseczno County

-Piaseczno County (powiat piaseczyński) is a unit of territorial administration and local government (powiat) in Masovian Voivodeship, east-central Poland.
+Piaseczno County (Polish: Powiat piaseczyński) is a unit of territorial administration and local government (powiat) in Masovian Voivodeship, east-central Poland.
 It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and largest town is Piaseczno, which lies 17 km south of Warsaw.
 The county contains three other towns: Konstancin-Jeziorna, 8 km east of Piaseczno, Góra Kalwaria, 18 km south-east of Piaseczno, and Tarczyn, 16 km south-west of Piaseczno.

 The county covers an area of 621.04 km2.
 As of 2019, its total population is 186,460; out of which, the population of Piaseczno is 48,286, that of Konstancin-Jeziorna is 17,023, that of Góra Kalwaria is 12,040, that of Tarczyn is 4,116, and the rural population is 81,465.

 Neighbouring counties

-Piaseczno County is bordered by the city of Warsaw to the north, Otwock County to the east, Grójec County to the south, Grodzisk Mazowiecki County to the west and Pruszków County to the north-west.
+Piaseczno County is bordered by the city of Warsaw to the north, Otwock County to the east, Grójec County to the south, Grodzisk County to the west and Pruszków County to the north-west.